AquaSat/AquaMatch_lakeSR/README.md

 available files for downstream use, storing a list of Drive ids in a .csv in the `c_collate_Landsat_data/out/` folder.

+*Timing Note*
-**Note**: this group of targets takes a few hours to run, as the download, collation, and upload process is quite time consuming, even with mulitcore processing.
+This group of targets takes a few hours to run, as the download, collation, and upload process is quite time consuming, even with mulitcore processing.

-**d_qa_filter_calc_handoff**:
+*Configuration Note*
+This group is either run completely or pulled from exisiting files based on lakeSR general configuration file using the boolean `run_GEE` setting.
+If set to `FALSE` a version date must be provided in the `collated_version` setting.
+Additional guidance is provided in the README and general configuration file of the lakeSR repository.

+**d_qa_filter_sort:**

-This {targets} list applies some rudimentary QA to the Landsat stacks, and then calculates 'intermission handoffs' that standardize the SR values relative to LS7 and to LS8.
+This {targets} list applies some rudimentary QA to the Landsat stacks and saves them as sorted files locally.
+LS 4/9 are complete .csv files, LS 578 are broken up by HUC2 for memory and space considerations.
+If `update_and_share` is set to TRUE, the workflow will send dated, publicly available files to Google Drive and save Drive file information in the `d_qa_filter_sort/out/` folder.
+If set to FALSE, no files will be sent to Drive.

+**e_caclculate_handoffs:**

+This {targets} group creates "matched" data for two different 'intermission handoff' methods that standardize the SR values relative to LS7 and to LS8.
+Handoffs are visualized and are saved as tables for use downstream in this group.

+**y_siteSR_targets:**

+This {targets} group pulls information from the siteSR workflow to use in the Bookdown.
+If the configuration setting `update_bookown` is set to FALSE, this list will be empty.

+**z_render_bookdown:**

+This {targets} group tracks chapters of the bookdown for changes and renders the bookdown.
+If the configuration setting `update_bookown` is set to FALSE, this list will be empty.